Plain-English answer

 When to use this page

-Use the timeline to understand why cross-border strategy now requires regulatory, payer, data, supply-chain, and trust analysis.
+Use this timeline to understand why cross-border healthcare strategy now requires regulatory, payer, data, supply-chain, and trust analysis.
+The same relationship can involve cooperation in influenza surveillance, competition in biotechnology, dependence in supply chains, and conflict over data or national security.

 Timeline